ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-dragging/index.md

         { field: 'sport' },
         { field: 'total' }
     ],
-    // entire row dragging is only supported with managed row dragging
-    rowDragManaged: true,
     // allows rows to dragged without the need for drag handles
-    rowDragEntireRow: true,
+    rowDragEntireRow: true
-    // entire row dragging requires row selection ('single' or 'multiple')
-    rowSelection: 'single',
 }
 </snippet>

 The example below demonstrates entire row dragging with [Multi-Row Dragging](/row-dragging/#multi-row-dragging).
 Note the following:

-- Reordering rows by clicking and dragging anywhere on a row is possible as `rowDragEntireRow` and `rowDragManaged` enabled.
+- Reordering rows by clicking and dragging anywhere on a row is possible as `rowDragEntireRow` enabled.
 - Multiple rows can be selected and dragged as `rowDragMultiRow` is also enabled with `rowSelection = 'multiple'`.
+- Row Drag Managed is being used, but it is not a requirement for `Entire Row Dragging`.

 <grid-example title='Entire Row Dragging' name='entire-row-dragging' type='generated' options='{ "enterprise": true, "modules": ["clientside"] }'></grid-example>

 [[warning]]
 |[Range Selection](/range-selection/) is not supported when `rowDragEntireRow` is enabled.

 ## Suppress Row Drag